 The question you need to answer is whether you can afford to run your business like that.

-Niche product pricing (when you’re unknown)
+Niche product pricing strategy (when you’re unknown)

 So how does being a ‘nobody’ relate to pricing?
 Well one would assume that if you don’t have a big name that you can’t charge a high price.
 Even better, you can’t charge a high price if you have a small information product.